wjt/fedc-2021-talk/talk.md

 ![fedc-chromium-pr.png](images/fedc-chromium-pr.png)

-And these things are true for open-source software as well, which is 95% of the software on Flathub, and Flatpak External Data Checker can help keep that up to date as well.
+And these things are true for open-source software as well, which is 95% of the software on Flathub, and Flatpak External Data Checker evidently helps many people to keep those apps up-to-date as well.

 One important class of software that needs to be kept up-to-date is web browsers.
 Chromium has been on Flathub for about six months.
 It has a very rapid major release cadence, releasing every six weeks, and I think this is going down to four weeks soon.
 And even in between those releases, it's pretty common to see one or more point releases, which almost always fix serious security vulnerabilities.